primer/view_components/docs/content/components/beta/blankslate.md

 Optional Description.

+- The description should always be informative and actionable.
+- Don't use phrases like "You can".

 | Name | Type | Default | Description |
 | :- | :- | :- | :- |
 | `system_arguments` | `Hash` | N/A | [System arguments](/system-arguments) |